Fraught Greek bailout exit to test euro zone resilience

 The disclosure in late 2009 that Greece had cheated on its figures to conceal a massive budget deficit triggered a rolling crisis that nearly tore Europe's monetary union apart.

-Although there are timid signs the Greek economy may have turned a corner after receiving 240 billion euros ($303 billion) in bailout funds, the political center may not hold much longer.
+Although there are timid signs the Greek economy may have turned a corner after receiving 240 billion euros ($303 billion)in bailout funds, the political centre may not hold much longer.

 Prime Minister Antonis Samaras won a vote of confidence from parliament for his flagging right-left government last Friday but political analysts say a snap election is likely next March that could propel the radical leftist Syriza party to power.

-It would be the first time a movement deeply hostile to an EU/IMF bailout program has taken office in Europe, sweeping aside center-left and center-right establishment parties tainted by having implemented harsh austerity measures.
+It would be the first time a movement deeply hostile to an EU/IMF bailout programme has taken office in Europe, sweeping aside centre-left and centre-right establishment parties tainted by having implemented harsh austerity measures.

 Syriza's charismatic leader, Alexis Tsipras, says he would reverse some of those policies and demand that international lenders write off some of Greece's giant 318.6 billion euro debt - 85 percent of it owed to foreign governments and the IMF.